 Security Architecture Policy

-In short, a security architecture policy is a formal statement of the rules that govern an organization’s security architecture and those who are given access to its information and technology.
+A security architecture policy is a formal statement of the rules that govern an organization’s security architecture and the roles that have access and responsibility in maintaining its information and technology.

 These policies aren’t one-size-fits-all and are most effective when they’re custom-tailored for each organization.
-Security architecture policy comes from taking a thorough look at the entire environment in order to determine the various security risks and vulnerabilities that exist, a well as what countermeasures should be taken in order to mitigate those risks and contain them should one turn into a threat.
+Security architecture policy comes from assessing the entire environment to determine applicable risks and vulnerabilities as well as what countermeasures should be taken in order to mitigate and contain these risks.

-It's essential that enterprise security architecture policy be endorsed and enforced starting at the top of the organization and moving down through every person who interacts with the environment.
+Endorsing and enforcing security architecture policy is essential, starting at the top of the organization and moving down through every person who interacts with the environment.
 This includes non-employees, as well as those who work for the organization.
 In order to help everyone adhere to the policies that have been put forth, the security architecture team will develop a set of security architecture standards.

 Security Architecture Standards

 If security architecture policy describes what needs to happen, then security architecture standards explain how it will happen.
-Security architecture standards are born out of the policy, and they lay out a set of requirements that will allow the organization to implement its policy across the entire enterprise security architecture.
-The standards help create mechanisms by which the policies are enacted in order to avoid risks, identify threats, and take action should an information security incident occur.
+Security architecture standards are based on the policy statements and they lay out a set of requirements that show how the organization implements these policies.
+The standards help create mechanisms by which the policies are enacted in order to avoid risks, identify threats, and take action in the event of an incident.

-These policies and standards occur in different areas that stretch out across the entire organization.
+These policies and standards apply to different areas of the security program that stretch out across the entire organization.
 To help organize and manage them, they're laid out as a series of processes that come together to make up a comprehensive enterprise security architecture program.
-We'll discuss more about security architecture program and processes in our next article.